Ambler, Pennsylvania: Politics and government

 Ambler has a city manager form of government with a mayor and a nine-member borough council.
 The mayor is Jeanne Sorg.
-The borough is part of the Fourth Congressional District (represented by Rep. Madeleine Dean), the 148th State House District (represented by Rep. Mary Jo Daley) and the 12th State Senate District (represented by Sen. Maria Collett).
+The borough is part of the Fourth Congressional District (represented by Rep. Madeleine Dean), the 151st State House District (represented by Representative Melissa Cerrato) and the 12th State Senate District (represented by Sen. Maria Collett).

 Education

-Ambler is served by the Wissahickon School District.
+Ambler is served by the Wissahickon School District (WSD).
 In 2004, the Wissahickon School District had 4,535 students.
 Wissahickon School District has six schools: four elementary, one middle (grades 6-8) and one high school (grades 9-12).
+The zoned elementary schools for sections of Ambler are Lower Gwynedd Elementary School and Shady Grove Elementary School.

+Mattison Avenue Elementary School was formerly in Ambler.
+In 1975 someone had proposed combining grades 2-3, but the school board that year canceled the proposal.
+The school closed in 2013, and its territory was divided between Lower Gwynedd and Shady Grove elementary schools.
+The WSD Head Start, formerly in the Mattison Avenue school, continued to operate, but had to move somewhere else.
+In 2015 the Ambler borough hall began to occupy the former school.

+There was an Ambler Junior High School.
+It closed by 1975.
+That year there was a controversy on how the school should be rezoned.
+A company wanted to have apartment units installed in the former junior high school property, while some members of the city council opposed this.
+The Reporter of Lansdale, Pennsylvania argued that the development proposals should be known to the public.

+There was previously another elementary school, Forest Avenue Elementary School in Ambler.
+By 1976 it had closed, with the district no longer using the property and leaving it unmaintained.
+The Senior Adults for Greater Adventure (SAGA) organization operated its Ambler center in that facility.

 There is an area Catholic grade school, Our Lady of Mercy Regional Catholic School, in Maple Glen.
 Our Lady of Mercy was formed in 2012 by the merger of St. Anthony-St. Joseph in Ambler, St. Alphonsus in Maple Glen, and St. Catherine of Siena in Horsham.

 Temple University, whose main campus is in nearby urban Philadelphia, has a suburban campus that is referred to as the Ambler Campus.
 The main contact address for the campus has an Ambler postal address, 580 Meetinghouse Road, Ambler, PA 19002.
 However, it is technically outside the borough limits, in Upper Dublin Township, and is in the purview of the Upper Dublin Township Police.
 Temple University Ambler was founded in 1910 as the Pennsylvania School of Horticulture for Women.
 It offers an array of undergraduate, graduate, and non-credit programs.